 To the angel of the church in Ephesus write: ‘The words of him who holds the seven stars in his right hand, who walks among the seven golden lampstands.Revelation 2:1

-Ephesus was the capital city of the Roman province of Asia, what we now know as modern Turkey.
+Ephesus was an important city and a proconsul government seat of the Roman province of Asia, what we now know as modern Turkey.
 This was a large, wealthy city of trade and merchants situated on the Cayster River with a harbor to the Aegean Sea.

 The wealth of Ephesus was astonishing in it’s first century day and enjoyed many modern comforts.
 Excavations have revealed that the upper-middle class Ephesians enjoyed multi-story homes with mosaic floors and walls made of marble.
 Some had heated floors and most had running water.

 You can read more about Paul in Ephesus in Acts 19:1-20:1 and Acts 20:17-38.